Generalizable Prompt Tuning for Audio-Language Models via Semantic Expansion: Method

 Unlike image classification benchmarks with thousands of categories~\citep{imagenet}, most audio datasets contain only tens of classes~\citep{ns-instruments}, providing far narrower semantic coverage.
 This scarcity amplifies the overfitting issue observed in CoOp, causing class embeddings to become overly isolated and weakening their similarity to semantic neighbors, as illustrated in Fig.~\ref{fig:motivation}.
 Such degradation of semantic structure makes it substantially more difficult for the model to generalize to unseen classes.

 To address this, we introduce a semantic expansion strategy that leverages semantic neighbors.
 Specifically, for each class name $c_i$, we generate a set of $N$ semantically related neighbors $\{p_i^1,\dots,p_i^N\}$ using a large language model (LLM).
-These neighbors capture fine-grained acoustic variants and natural language expressions related to $c_i$, effectively forming a dense semantic cluster around each original class in the text embedding space.
-To explicitly enforce a coherent manifold structure within the embedding space, we structure the semantic expansion loss such that the prompt embedding for each class is pulled closer to its own neighbors (i.e., positive neighbors), while being pushed away from the neighbors of all other classes (i.e., negative neighbors).
+These neighbors capture fine-grained acoustic variants and natural language expressions related to $c_i$, effectively forming a dense semantic cluster around each original class in the text embedding space. we structure the semantic expansion loss such that the prompt embedding for each class is pulled closer to its own neighbors (i.e., positive neighbors), while being pushed away from the neighbors of all other classes (i.e., negative neighbors).
 This dual mechanism encourages both intra-class compactness and inter-class separability, thereby expanding the robust semantic structure of the embedding space.